AutoBridgeSystems/codex/codex-rs/tui/prompt_for_spec_command.md

 ## 5) Critical Question Bank (ask **only** when ambiguous)

 > Use these as a menu—do **not** ask what’s already clear.
+However, you should be very comprehensive and really make sure this is all covered.

 ### Vision & Scope

-* What does success look like in 90 days?
-12 months?
-* Which outcomes would make this project a failure, even if it ships?
 * What’s explicitly **out of scope** for v1?

 ### Users & Use Cases